openedx/edx-documentation/en_us/olx/source/components/video-components.rst

    * - Attribute
      - Meaning
    * - ``display_name``
-     - The value that is displayed to students as the name of the video component.
+     - Required.
+The value that is displayed to students as the name of the video component.
+If you do not supply a ``display_name`` value, "video" is supplied for you.
    * - ``youtube``
      - The speed and ID pairings for the YouTube video source.
 The value can contain multiple speed:ID pairs, separated by commas.